zapodeanu/webhook_receiver/README.md

-# Cisco DNA Center Webhook Receiver
+# Cisco DNA Center and SD-WAN Webhook Receiver

 This Python script will run on PythonAnywhere, or a Linux container.